Esacks84/hope-you-can-keep-up/README.md

 # hope-you-can-keep-up
-Always up for trying something new....at least twice to Mae sure
+Always up for trying something new....at least twice to Make sure